 Circa 1910, Bud worked on the Miller Bros.
 101 Ranch Show and the Buffalo Bill Wild West show.
 Tradezines and newspapers also indicate that he was a rodeo performer.

-The story goes that he helped deliver a shipment of Miller Bros. horses and cattle to Thomas Ince's California movie studio circa 1912.
+In a 1948 interview, Bud said that his entry to Hollywood and movies was delivering some horses and cattle to Thomas H. Ince's California movie studio circa 1912.
+(There's a link further down this webpage with the complete 1948 interview.)
 He decided to stay in Hollywood and began doing bit and supporting roles.
 In silents, he appeared in serials with Ruth Roland and Allene Ray and lots of westerns with Leo Maloney, Neal Hart, Harry Carey, Hoot Gibson, Jack Perrin, Bob Custer, Buffalo Bill Jr. and many others.
 He free lanced everywhere, working for silent companies F. B. O., Pathe, Bison, more.
-And when he registered for the World War I draft in 1918, Bud was employed at Universal.
+And when he registered for the World War I draft in 1918, Bud was employed by Universal.

-In the early 1920s, he tried (unsuccessfully) to become a leading man, formed his own Bud Osborne Production company, and starred in THE PRAIRIE MYSTERY (Truart, 1923).
+In the early 1920s, he tried (unsuccessfully) to become a leading man.
+He formed his own Bud Osborne Production company, and starred in THE PRAIRIE MYSTERY (Truart, 1923).